Launch Offer

 As the global population continues to produce and consume plastic at an alarming rate, exploring innovative solutions to address this crisis is crucial.
 One such solution gaining traction is the concept of plastic credits.

-What are plastic credits?
+What is plastic credit?

 Plastic credits represent an innovative way of tackling the plastic problem.
 Plastic credits are issued by organizations that help collect or recycle additional plastic waste.
 The amount of plastic waste collected or recycled is verified by a third party, and then a plastic credit is issued for a specified unit of plastic waste collected or recycled.